enthought/pyface/docs/source/testing.rst

-:class:`GuiTestAssistant` holds a reference to a :class:`pyface.gui.GUI` object (for api details see the interface :class:`~pyface.i_gui.IGUI`) which is what gives the low level access to the event loop. `pyface.GUI` provides methods such as :meth:`~pyface.i_gui.IGUI.start_event_loop`, :meth:`~pyface.i_gui.IGUI.stop_event_loop`, :meth:`~pyface.i_gui.IGUI.process_events`,
+:class:`GuiTestAssistant` holds a reference to a :class:`pyface.gui.GUI` object (for api details see the interface :class:`~pyface.i_gui.IGUI`) which is what gives the low level access to the event loop. :class:`pyface.gui.GUI` provides methods such as :meth:`~pyface.i_gui.IGUI.start_event_loop`, :meth:`~pyface.i_gui.IGUI.stop_event_loop`, :meth:`~pyface.i_gui.IGUI.process_events`,